-A lot of people think rectifier circuit converts AC into DC, which is correct.
+A lot of people think the rectifier circuit converts AC into DC, which is correct.
 But I personally believe, it is more likely to convert any multi directional signal into unidirectional.

-For example, in case of AC into DC, AC is two directional i.e it has a positive peak as well as negative peak, the rectifier eliminates the positive or negative portion making it a unidirectional signal called the pulsating DC (positive or negative).
+For example, in the case of AC into DC, AC is two directional i.e it has a positive peak as well as negative peak, the rectifier eliminates the positive or negative portion making it a unidirectional signal called the pulsating DC (positive or negative).